-- à Do not place anything on the luggage cover.
-Such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident. - à To reduce the chance of injury in case of an accident or sudden stop, make sure the luggage cover is secured in place.
+- Do not place anything on the luggage cover.
+Such items may be thrown about and possibly injure people in the vehicle during sudden braking or a collision. - To reduce the chance of injury in case of an accident or sudden stop, make sure the luggage cover is secured in place.